eea/volto-slate/README.md

 ![19.
 The content rendered to the end-user](/docs/source/images/19.gif)

 ## Credit
-A lot of inspiration from the great [Slate Plugins repository](https://github.com/udecode/slate-plugins/), especially the list element and the autoformat handlers.
+A lot of inspiration from the great [Slate Plugins repository](https://github.com/udecode/slate-plugins/), especially the autoformat handlers.